 “This is the 4th down.
 We can’t do another pass.”

 “Then let it go anyway.
 I will help you win your lawsuits.
 Trust me.”

 “We can’t win on defense.
 This pass is a once-in-a-lifetime opportunity.”

-The Compact is an organized solution to a complex problem. (on this sentence, Rep. Keith Regier noisily fell out of his chair.)
+The Compact is an organized solution to a complex problem.

 The Compact is a business plan.
 It will settle Montana vs tribal water rights so we can get on with improving Montana.

 The Compact opponents think the issue is about whether the Compact is perfect.
 It’s not.
 The issue is

 “What’s best for Montana?
 The Compact or no Compact?”